Jun 22, 2026 4 min read

 Clear, honest communication builds trust.
 This is especially crucial for assignments, pay, and benefits:

-- Detailed assignment briefings: Ensure clinicians receive comprehensive information about facility culture, patient population, shift expectations, and any unique challenges before starting an assignment.
+• Detailed assignment briefings: Ensure clinicians receive comprehensive information about facility culture, patient population, shift expectations, and any unique challenges before starting an assignment.
+The Public Health Agency of Canada (PHAC) [ https://www.canada.ca/en/public-health.canada.ca/ ] stresses the importance of clear communication in healthcare settings to ensure patient safety and clinician well-being.

 Show your appreciation regularly and meaningfully:

-- Formal recognition programmes: Implement an 'Educator of the Month' or 'Excellence in Care' award, nominated by peers or facility managers.
+• Formal recognition programs: Implement an 'Educator of the Month' or 'Excellence in Care' award, nominated by peers or facility managers.
+A 2023 survey by Health Canada [ https://www.canada.ca/en/health-canada.canada.ca/ ] on healthcare worker satisfaction indicated that recognition and appreciation are significant factors in job satisfaction and retention.

 Creating a Partnership, Not Just a Placement